-She joined Vieira de Almeida & Associados in 1996 and is a managing associate in the public law practice.
-In this capacity, she has been involved in several matters of administrative law (general and specific), including in the areas of public procurement, administrative concessions and public-private partnerships, and public regulation.
-She has participated in several transactions, mainly focused on the energy, postal, transport, infrastructure and telecom sectors.
+She joined VdA in 1996 and is a partner in the public law practice.
+In this capacity, she has been involved in several matters of administrative law (general and specific), including in the areas of public procurement, administrative concessions, public-private partnerships and public regulation.
+She has participated in several transactions, both in Portugal and abroad.

-She is the author of various articles and publications on matters within her fields of expertise and is admitted to the Portuguese Bar Association.
+Catarina is the author of various articles and publications on matters within her fields of expertise and is admitted to the Portuguese Bar Association.